As a business owner or marketing professional, you know how important digital marketing is to grow your business.

 But, in addition to the obvious digital marketing channels – those through which you pay for the ability to promote your business – are you also optimizing your website for search engines?

-Many marketing departments completely skip over SEO or give it minimal effort.
-What they don’t realize is that search engine optimization is their secret weapon and the missing piece to a successful digital marketing strategy.
+Many marketing departments completely skip over SEO, don’t include it in their digital marketing budget, or give it minimal effort.
+What they don’t realize is that SEO marketing is their secret weapon and the missing piece to a successful digital marketing strategy.

 Why do you need search engine optimization?